 (2) The borrower may execute a mortgage or other instrument of security securing a loan under this Division notwithstanding anything to the contrary in any enactment or law, or in the lease, agreement or occupation certificate under which he holds the land that is to be the subject of that mortgage or other instrument.

-[Section 41 amended by No. 28 of 2006 s.
+[Section 41 amended: No. 28 of 2006 s.
 332.]

 42. Interest on loans